 Surrogate Splits (SS)

-As an early extension to the well-known decision tree, surrogate splits were developed to circumvent the necessity for imputation (9,10,16).
+[first introduce decision trees and random forests briefly, then discuss what iss SS] As an early extension to the well-known decision tree, surrogate splits were developed to circumvent the necessity for imputation (9,10,16).
 Decision trees use, as the name suggests, a tree like structure to find the optimal cut-off point which partitions the data for optimal predictive performance.
 Based on the values of the pre-defined predictor variables, each branch in the tree represents a possible direction or decision.
 In essence, random forests combine multiple decision trees to be merged for improved prediction accuracy.
 Briefly, surrogate splits try to preserve the partitioning of each original split in a tree as good as possible in the presence of missing predictor values.
 Whenever the model is applied to an individual and encounters a missing predictor value, it will use the pre-specified surrogate (i.e., replacement) variable, rather than the missing predictor variable, to decide upon the split direction.
 See figure x for a schematic depiction of surrogate splits in the context of a single decision tree.
 In this study we use SS in combination with a random forest prediction model (i.e. the aggregate of many decision trees).

 Figure x.
 Decision tree with surrogate splits